cniles/axe/README.md

 ## SSL errors from periods in bucket names

-This is a known service stemming from the bucket name forming an additional sub-domain.
+This is a known issue with the service stemming from the bucket name forming an additional sub-domain.
 It will make cURL burp a certificate error.
 A work-around needs to be identified.